-For fiscal 2018 we have established a maximum annual cash incentive opportunity for the program, generally, and for each of our executive officers that participate in this plan.
-Actual annual short-term incentive compensation awards will be based on the Company's achievement of targets for adjusted EBITDA and free cash flow (collectively weighted at 90%) along with the relative achievement by each executive officer of individual goals and objectives approved by the Compensation Committee (weighted at 10%).
-In addition, the Compensation Committee approved a separate set of goals for fiscal 2018 to help ensure successful and rapid integration of the acquired business of Boyd Coffee Company, including specific goals related to customer retention, integration of certain designated operating functions, and assuming the production of designated products at our facilities.
-More details about our fiscal 2018 annual incentive programs will be provided in our fiscal 2018 proxy filing.
+For fiscal 2019, annual short-term incentive compensation awards will be based on the Company's achievement of targets for adjusted EBITDA and free cash flow (collectively weighted at 90%) along with the relative achievement by each executive officer of individual goals and objectives approved by the Compensation Committee (weighted at 10%).
+The Integration Achievement Program will not continue for fiscal 2019, and there are no other specifically-targeted or supplemental incentive opportunities for fiscal 2019.
+More details about our fiscal 2019 annual short-term incentive program will be provided in our fiscal 2019 proxy filing.